Atlas-OS/docs/docs/contributions.md

 !!! tip "Unsure if people like your change?"
 	Consider proposing the change to people in the [:simple-discord: Discord](https://discord.gg/atlasos) or [:octicons-issue-opened-16: GitHub issues](https://github.com/Atlas-OS/Atlas/issues) first.

 	Regardless, remember that it's okay to make mistakes.
-People will give feedback in your pull requests anyways; don't worry about it too much.
+People will give feedback in your pull requests anyway; don't worry about it too much.

 1. Make a fork, or for team members, a branch in the repository